 Skip to Content

-Christina McPhaul is an associate in the New York office of Raines Feldman LLP, working in the Litigation and Fiduciary Representation groups.
+Christina McPhaul is an associate in the New York office of Raines Feldman Littrell LLP, working in the Litigation and Fiduciary Representation groups.
 Christina focuses primarily on representing federal equity receivers in financial matters, as well as complex litigation in state and federal courts.

 Prior to joining Raines Feldman, Christina was an associate at a preeminent litigation boutique firm working primarily on complex litigation matters involving antitrust violations, benchmark rate manipulation, securities fraud, and insurance fraud.
 Christina also worked on white-collar criminal cases as an intern at the Connecticut Chief State’s Attorney’s Office and served as an assistant clerk on the Complex Litigation Docket at Hartford Superior Court.
 During law school, Christina interned at the U.S. Attorney’s Office for the Southern District of New York and the Office of the New York State Attorney General.
 Prior to law school, Christina worked at Deloitte Consulting for six years as an actuarial and risk management consultant.
 Christina also has experience in fraud investigations from her work in the Litigation Support & Forensic Services practice at an accounting firm.